-Nevada chief justice urges reforms to help rural indigents
+Nevada Chief Justice Urges Reforms to Help Rural Indigents

-The chief justice of Nevada's Supreme Court has urged lawmakers to reform the state's bail laws and improve representation of indigents.
-Chief Justice Michael Cherry says it's especially important in rural areas where defendants who can't afford their own lawyer often are jailed longer than their urban counterparts while awaiting trial.
+The chief justice of Nevada's Supreme Court urged lawmakers to reform the state's bail laws and improve representation of indigents, especially in rural areas.
+Rural defendants who can't afford a lawyer often are jailed longer than their urban counterparts while awaiting trial, Chief Justice Michael Cherry said in his State of the Judiciary address to the Legislature last week.

 Add your comments below